Box City Curriculum

 Phase I:

 Conservation of water and energy, reduction of waste stream, community recycling, consumer and academic education, planning for future resource use, urban gardens, preservation of neighboring agricultural lands.
+Reduction of night sky pollution.

 Phase II: